gumen38/cogbot/README.md

 ------------

 _Version 0.8a_
 1. Fast mode in dungeon now is about acceptable efficiency.
-Still laying path through the monsters, but to avoid it would require some work.
+Still not optimal and sill laying path through the monsters, but to avoid it would require some work.
 2. Improved readme.

 _Version 0.7a_